MIHIR13396/ETH-AVAX-MODULE-3/README.md

 3. **transfer(address to, uint256 amount)**
    - This function allows users to transfer tokens to another address.
 The caller must have a sufficient balance to perform the transfer.
+   -  The use of _transfer and _msgSender leverages the inherited functionality from the ERC20 contract to handle the actual token transfer and ensure proper tracking and updating of balances.
-   -  This function is inherited from the OpenZeppelin ERC20 contract and does not need to be explicitly defined in our contract.
+   -  explicitly defined in our contract.

 ## Solidity Code